 Funding is available for a maximum 12 month term.
 The level of funding is dependent on the type of project and nature of the training and assistance to be provided, as well as the number of participants targeted by the project.

-To apply for funding, go to the Skilling Queenslanders for Work applications page.
+To learn more about the application process and how to apply, go to the Skilling Queenslanders for Work applications page.

 For general enquiries about Skilling Queenslanders for Work, complete an enquiry form or phone 1300 369 935.

-Community-based organisations with specific enquiries about a Community Work Skills application should contact their local DET regional office or the Skilling Queenslanders for Work team at firstname.lastname@example.org.
+Community-based organisations with specific enquiries about a Community Work Skills application should contact their local DESBT regional office or the Skilling Queenslanders for Work team at firstname.lastname@example.org.